Adult drivers generally see their car insurance rates drift lower for decades — until they hit their 60s.

 At that point, rates climb — and continue to do so for the rest of your life, according to the 2022 The State of Auto Insurance report from The Zebra.

 Rates are highest when you are young.
 In fact, drivers who are 16 years old and have their own policies pay a jaw-dropping $5,744 a year for car insurance, on average.
-That is more than three times the average for all drivers between the ages of 23 and 85.
+That is about four times the average for all drivers between the ages of 23 and 85.

 Things get better for drivers in their remaining teen years, but not by much.